Graduates

 #6 Look abroad

 Luckily, some countries are better than others at creating graduate jobs, often with immense growth opportunities.
-If you have any flexibility at all, just do it - before a mortgage or aging parents make it harder.
+If you have any flexibility, just do it - before a mortgage or aging parents make it harder.

 #7 Learn to network